-Figure 4.7 - Existing Water Main Network
+Figure 7.7 - Existing Water Main Network

-Figure 4.7 - Existing Water Main Network
+Figure 7.7 - Existing Water Main Network

 The YBSD wastewater treatment facility is located on the east side of Blackberry Creek and north of the Fox River.
-The facility is near capacity, but with the slowdown in growth, the need to expand has not been critical.
-There are three primary factors that affect the capacity of facility - flow in terms of gallons of wastewater and treatment for the removal of biological oxygen demand and suspended solids.
-With all three factors, the facility is at 80 percent capacity.
-Therefore, the SD will need to make decisions in the near future for expansion of the wastewater treatment facility.
-The SD had previously acquired the land for the expansion of the wastewater treatment facility and obtained a construction permit from the Illinois Environmental Protection Agency.
-However, the expansion plans were halted during the economic slowdown and the construction permit is no longer valid.
+According to discussions with YBSD in Fall 2014, the facility is nearing capacity.
+While a slowdown in development has extended the time before the facility reaches operating capacity, YBSD identified a need for expansion.
+There are three primary factors that affect capacity of the facility:

+- flow (in of gallons of wastewater), - treatment for the removal of biological oxygen demand, and - treatment for the removal of suspended solids.

+YBSD will need to expand wastewater treatment capacity in the future.
+YBSD has secured a permit from the Illinois Environmental Protection Agency (IEPA) and has acquired land for expansion.
+However, a slowdown in development halted construction and the permit has since expired.

-Figure 4.11also shows the existing and potential facility area planning (FPA) boundaries.
-Sanitary districts are required to establish facility planning areas and have them approved by the Illinois Environmental Protection Agency (IEPA).
-A facility planning area is an area in which the sanitary district is allowed to extend their service area, as shown in Figure 4.11.
+Figure 7.11 also shows the existing and potential facility area planning (FPA) boundaries.
+Sanitary districts are required to establish facility planning areas and have them approved by the Illinois Environmental Protection

+Agency (IEPA).
+A facility planning area is an area in which the sanitary district is allowed to extend their service area, as shown in Figure 7.11.
 The YBSD facility planning area boundary does not necessarily have to be coterminous with the City's planning boundary as these are separate government agencies subject to different state statutes.
 Still, the YBSD system plan should be prepared in a coordinated manner with the City's comprehensive plan.
 This is elaborated on in the next section.